 The University of Pennsylvania is one site of this multicenter study.
-Across all sites, approximately 150 volunteers will participate in this study; about 8-10 persons may enroll at the University of Pennsylvania.
+Across all sites, approximately 150 volunteers will participate in this study; about 10-15 persons may enroll at the University of Pennsylvania.
 The study will last for 28 days for each volunteer.
-If you are pregnant or become pregnant while on this study, we will ask to follow you until after your child is born.
+If you are pregnant or become pregnant while on this study, we will ask to check on you once a month until after your child is born.